Bandits-Home/scheduledowntime/README.md

 (Coming soon)1.5 - (05/17/2016)Major bug fixes and better output

-      Properly checking the nagios.cmd file before writing, will wait and retry in 30 seconds one time.
+      -Properly checking the nagios.cmd file before writing, will wait and retry in 30 seconds one time.
-      Better testing the writing of the downtime and output of feedback to end user Switched service downtime creation to use built in XI service downtime page
+      -Better testing the writing of the downtime and output of feedback to end user -Switched service downtime creation to use built in XI service downtime page

 1.2 - (??/??/2015)Bug fixes